 Viewing properties is the most exciting part of buying a home.

-The feeling of finding a property that could be your new dream home is incredible.
+The feeling of finding a property that could be your new dream home is incredible and the emotions can be overwhelming.

-It's easy to forget to ask some key questions when viewing a property, so we've outlined 10 of the most important here...
+And it’s those emotions that mean it’s sometimes easy to forget to ask some key questions when viewing a property.

 In between browsing potential properties to buy online, try to draw up a list of key questions to ask the estate agent on a viewing.